Robert Underdown BSc Vice President of Production & Operations

 Leonard Garcia, RPL Land Manager

-Mr. Garcia is an independent professional landman with over thirty years of experience in mineral title research, lease negotiations and acquisitions, farm-out contracts and exploration and production.
+Mr. Garcia is a professional landman with over thirty years of experience in mineral title research, lease negotiations and acquisitions, farm-out contracts and exploration and production.
 Mr. Garcia has worked under contract for Sun Oil Company, Oryx Energy, Texaco, Monsanto Exploration and Production Company, Harkins & Company, Trans Texas Energy and Kerr-McGee Oil and Gas Corp.
 He is a Registered Professional Landman and a member of the American Association of Professional Landmen and the Austin Professional Landmen's Association.

 Craig Bordovsky, BSc, PEng Engineering Manager